codetalkio/codethoughts.io/content/posts/2024-10-01-improved-turso-ergonomics-in-rust/index.md

 # Errors

-Let’s explore a case where we query the wrong field.
+Let's explore a case where we query the wrong field.
 We will build our example on the schema below:

 ```sql ,linenos
 CREATE TABLE IF NOT EXISTS